jimken-mido/soda/docs/examples/connectors/singer/singer.md

 ---
 sidebar_label: Singer Connector
 sidebar_position: 0
-description: Learn how to use Phoenix as a Singer target and receive data from any of its taps when automating forensic and ediscovery workflows.
+description: Learn how to use Phoenix as a Singer target and receive data from any of its taps when automating forensic and Land Rover Discovery workflows.
 ---

 # Singer Connector Examples